boltops-tools/ufo/docs/_reference/ufo-completion.md

     ufo completion ship
     ufo completion docker

-To enable TAB auto-completion add the following to your profile:
+To enable, TAB auto-completion add the following to your profile:

     eval $(ufo completion_script)